How big are Donald Trump's legal problems?

 What are the charges in Georgia 2020 election investigation?

-This is the most recent indictment, which was unsealed in Atlanta on Monday night.
+This is the most recent indictment, the one that saw the first ever mugshot of a former US president after Donald Trump turned himself in at the Fulton County Jail on Thursday.
+The charges for Mr Trump - listed now as inmate no. P01135809 on Fulton County Jail records - were unsealed on Monday night.

-Donald Trump and 18 others are named in a 41-count indictment for alleged attempts to overturn his 2020 election loss in the state
+Mr Trump and 18 others are named in a 41-count indictment for alleged attempts to overturn his 2020 election loss in the state.

-The investigation was sparked in part by a leaked phone call in which the former president asked Georgia's top election official to "find 11,780 votes"
+The investigation was sparked in part by a leaked phone call in which the former president asked Georgia's top election official to "find 11,780 votes".

-Donald Trump was hit with 13 criminal counts including an alleged violation of Georgia's Racketeering Influenced and Corrupt Organizations Act (Rico).
+Mr Trump was hit with 13 criminal counts including an alleged violation of Georgia's Racketeering Influenced and Corrupt Organizations Act (Rico).

-His other charges include soliciting of violation by oath of a public officer, conspiring to commit impersonating a public officer, conspiring to commit forgery, conspiring to commit false statements, and writing and conspiring to file false documents.
+His other charges include solicitation of violation of oath by a public officer, conspiring to commit impersonating a public officer, conspiring to commit forgery, conspiring to commit false statements, and writing and conspiring to file false documents.

 What are the potential penalties?